TemitopeOladokun/Days-of-Deep-Learning/README.md

 ## DAY 33: 28/10/2019
 1. Started the video on MLPs vs CNN
-2. Learnt about Filters and Convolutional layer
+2. Learnt about Filters and Convolution layer
-3. Filters and Egdes
+3. Filters and Edges
 4. Frequency in Images as regards CNN

 ### WHAT I LEARNT